-Debra’s daughter is working for a non-profit organization that would qualify for student loan forgiveness if only the debt were in her daughter’s name.
+Debra’s daughter works for a non-profit organization that would qualify for student loan forgiveness if only the debt were in her daughter’s name.
 Loan forgiveness does not apply to PLUS loans or private parent loans unless the parents who took these loans—not the student—have worked for a non-profit organization or government agency for at least 10 years.
 And even then, actually qualifying for forgiveness is next to impossible.

-If Debra’s daughter had simply taken on the debt herself, she would have had more payment options and quite possibly forgiveness of most of that debt in exchange for her work with a qualified non-profit.
+If Debra’s daughter had simply taken on the debt herself, she would have had more payment options and possibly forgiveness of most of that debt in exchange for her work with a qualified non-profit.